Clean discolored and yellowed toys with these tips

 Make sure to stay away from letters and other painted images as the alcohol will damage them!
 (For example, the red letters on the front of an original Nintendo system immediately rub off with alcohol).

 You may notice that even after rubbing your arm hurts with alcohol, some scuffs don't come off.

-In this case, I often turn to the Mr. Clean Magic Eraser.
-It will almost always get rid of those scuffs, but note that it is an abrasive, which means it can remove some texture and finish from the toy.
+In this case I often turn to the Mr. Clean Magic Eraser.
+It will almost always remove those scuffs, but note that it is an abrasive, meaning it will add some texture and finish to the toys can remove.